hashicorp/packer/website/source/docs/extending/plugins.html.md

 ---
 description: |
     Packer Plugins allow new functionality to be added to Packer without modifying the core source code.
-Packer plugins are able to add new commands, builders, provisioners, hooks, and more.
+Packer plugins are able to add new builders, provisioners, hooks, and more.
 layout: docs
 page_title: 'Plugins - Extending'